popphp/docs/tutorial_application/application_structure.rst

 The ``app/`` folder contains the main set of folders and files that main the application work.
 The ``data/`` folder contains the SQLite database file.
-The ``public/`` folder is the web document root.
-And the ``script/`` folder contains the main script to trigger the CLI side of the application.
+The ``public/`` folder is the web document root that contains the main index file.
+And the ``script/`` folder contains the main script to execute the CLI side of the application.

 This structure isn't necessarily set in stone, but it follows a typical structure that one might expect to see within an application.
 Within the ``app/config/`` and ``app/src/Controller/``, you'll